Kanchumarthi Ramachandra Rao: Personal life

 Kanchumarthi Venkata Seetha Ramachandra Rao is the adopted son of Kanchumarthi Narasayya Nadiu from his wife's brother.
-Kanchumarthi Venkata Seetha Ramachandra Rao comes from a respectable meraka veedhi Telaga family of Rajahmundry.
+Kanchumarthi Venkata Seetha Ramachandra Rao comes from a respectable Telaga family of Rajahmundry.
 When his adoptive father died in his very young age his estate was managed by his uncle Raja Vogeti Ramakrishnayya Naidu.
 He was assumed to take back his property in year 1890.
 He was the childhood friend of Tanguturi Prakasam.
 He was also one of the first trustee board member of Rajahmundry town hall started by Kandukuri Veeresalingam.

 Political life

 Even from the childhood Ramachandra Rao was very interested in politics and starting businesses.
 His uncle Vogeti Ramakrishnayya Naidu at that time used to have 16 businesses.
 By seeing him Ramachandra Rao, even though being the average student attracted towards industry culture and later he had spent some amount on it.
 He was elected to Rajahmundry municipal council for two terms.
 Later he entered in Justice party.
 He was said to be the legacy carrier of Vogeti Ramakrishnayya Naidu who played important role in politics.
-He is also the Trustee for Korukonda devasthanam and also a nominee for Diwan bahadur.
+He is also the trustee for Korukonda Devasthanam and also a nominee for Diwan Bahadur.

 Social works

 He donated a lot for social works.
 He was one of the main reason for the development of Gowthami Grandhalayam.
 He also participated in the Freedom struggle.
-He is also the main person in the tour of Bipin Chandra Pal trip to India.
-He constructed and women empowerment building in 1921 to honour his daughter Babayamma (one of the first women to complete matriculation in Rajahmundry).
+He is also the main person in the tour of Bipin Chandra Pal trip to India.In 1921, he erected a women empowerment building in honor of his daughter, Babayamma, who was among the first women to successfully complete matriculation in Rajahmundry.